 But no, in all seriousness, I understand why some would have reservations planning a Winter trip to Bled.
 Or anywhere in Europe for that matter.
 Let’s face it; the weather is cold and unpredictable, putting your valuable sightseeing time at risk.
 But what if I told you there are a lot of positives to travelling offseason?
 Don’t believe me?
 Well, allow me to change your mind.

 First of all, following a rise to “insta-fame” Bled has grown in popularity in recent years.
 Over a million tourists visit each year to immerse in the tranquil nature, while of course, nailing that perfect Instagram shot alongside the most beautiful lake in Europe.
 But make no mistake, Bled’s reputation is far bigger than the town itself.
 During the peak season, an influx of tourists sees Bled busy, overpriced, and honestly, no fun at all.

 Winter, on the other hand, is an entirely different ball game.
-Yes, the weather is cold and unpredictable, but with the right attire, you can still have a truly fantastic time.
-Not only that, hotels, transport, and activities can be cheaper.
+Yes, the weather is cold and unpredictable.
+But with the right attire, you can still have a truly fantastic time.
+Hotels, transport, and activities can be cheaper during winter months.
 And better still, you’ll only have to share the lake with a few other tourists.
 We had a wonderful time visiting Bled in Winter, and other than taking a dip in the lake, we didn’t feel we missed out on a thing.
 All things considered, I’d confidently say that Bled is one of the best winter destinations in Europe.